 A meeting place

-This is the place of all kinds of exchanges.
+This is a place for all kinds of exchanges.
 People feel close to the fishmonger who sells them their best products.
 Just like everyone likes to hear the grocer sharing her latest recipe based on good food.

-It is also a meeting place where you can bump into a lost friend.
+It is also a meeting place where you can bump into an old friend.
 And it is often here that you can inquire about the important local activities and events.

 Anyway, this is one of the last places in the 21st century where you can be connected, without technology!